Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 ## Patch notes

-### Version 1.1 - Impeding Release:
+### Version 1.1 - 27/04/2021:

-This is the first patch for the Beta and includes the fixes some of our dear beta tester asked for.
-This version is still in development.
+This is the first patch for the Beta and includes the fixes some of our dear beta tester asked for!

 *Graphics*
 * (I) Added a small visual effect to celebrate the player when the End Portal is reached.